richarvey/aws-community-radio/README.md

 - John Mylchreest
 - Jason Gregson

-## Sponsorship
+## Individual Sponsorship
 Anyone can sponsor the group right here on github.
 Our costs of running include:

 - equipment (cameras, sound, lighting etc)
 - streaming services (restream.io)
 - Travel (after covid)

-We currently have no sponsors to list.
+## Company Sponsorship

+Company sponsorship will be offered soon in packages for the year.
+We'll include shout outs, invitations to conversations on air and logo placement.